adhilcodes/Court-3.0/README.md

 3. Go to [Polygon Faucet](https://faucet.polygon.technology/) and paste your wallet address to obtain MATIC for testing.

-4. Connect secureX website to Metamask.
+4. Connect Curia website to Metamask.

-5. Go ahead and explore secureX.
+5. Go ahead and explore Curia.